akbiggs/UnityTimer/README.md

 The second method is error-prone, and hides away the actual game logic that you are trying to express.

 This library alleviates both of these concerns, making it easy to add an easy-to-read, expressive timer to any class in your Unity project.

+# Usage Notes / Caveats

+1. This library does not currently seem to work on the Hololens.
+We are looking into a solution for this.
+2. Timers are destroyed when changing scenes.